Connect to SQL database source data

 database: '<your_database_name>'

-file or additional environment variables, please see our guide on how to configure credentials.
+For additional options on configuring the config_variables.yml file or additional environment variables, please see our guide on how to configure credentials.

 Create a PostgreSQL Data Source